tiltowait/oregon-by-night/docs/House_Rules_and_Character_Creation.md

 to 10 Dice if it is aggravated upon the creature it is being used upon, 15 if Lethal upon the victim, or Unlimited if Bashing.

+**<u>Eye of the Storm:</u>** <u>Non-metal projectiles are still deflected
+by this power keeping the caster immune to all ranged attacks, but these weapons aren’t destroyed by the power like metal weapons.</u>

 **Failures and Botches:** All Blood Sorcery arts are difficult and unforgiving.
 Failures on Base Powers (Blood Rage, Compel Soul, etc.) and Rituals indicate the magic fails and you're aware of it.
 The following